TimPietrusky/atelier/docs/conventions.md

 - Images render inline in the Image node (no separate output node required).
 - The historical "Output" node is removed for now to keep code lean.
 Reintroduce later if we add sinks (export/webhook/publish).
 - Remove visual noise (no animated edges; no round status dot in titles).
-- Run button is stateless; queue count in footer updates instantly.
+- Run button is stateless; queue count updates instantly.
+- ReactFlow Controls and MiniMap live in the app header; entire app wrapped with `ReactFlowProvider`.
 - Image node:
   - Model selector includes edit models.
   - “Load image” writes originals to OPFS (or user folder via FS Access).
 The node stores only an `AssetRef` to the file; small previews may be cached as data URLs.